SumiSastri/nextjs-aws-app/docs/aws/aws-cdk-cloud-development-kit/what-is-a-cdk-app.md

 # What is the AWS CDK

-AWS Cloud Development Kit (CDK) is a stack that co-ordinates the lifecycles of nested stacks.
+AWS Cloud Development Kit (CDK) enables you to write programmatic code for your infrastructure.
+The CDK generates CloudFormation templates based on your code.

-It ships with methods that enable the app to connect with AWS CloudFormation Stacks.
+It ships with methods that enable your app to connect with AWS CloudFormation Stacks.

 The parent CDK stack has a root construct - or programmatic way of orchestrating the lifecyles of the stacks and resources within it using the command line interface (CLI).